siemens/linux-entra-sso/README.md

 ### Expired Tokens on Chrome

-Due to not having the WebRequestsBlocking API on Chrome, the plugin needs to use a different mechanism to inject the token.
+Due to not having the WebRequestsBlocking API on Chrome, the extension needs to use a different mechanism to inject the token.
 While in Firefox the token is requested on-demand when hitting the SSO login URL, in Chrome the token is requested periodically.
 Then, a declarativeNetRequest API rule is setup to inject the token.
 As the lifetime of the tokens is limited and cannot be checked, outdated tokens might be injected.
 Further, a generic SSO URL must be used when requesting the token, instead of the actual one.